JohannesDeSmedt/iBCM/README.md

 If you wish to test your own datasets, this can be done using the SPMF format, by including one .dat file with the sequence and 1 file containing the label on the same line as the sequence in file .lab.

 The results are stored in a csv file.

+There is also a quick and dirty Python implementation available.
+Results are the same, but you have to dig in to extra the features and use them towards classification/other purposes.
+Is compatible with the SPMF format.